Ithaca Students (Undergraduate, Graduate, & Professional)

 STEP 4: Submit your information by the deadline.

-Log back in to myCornellHealth to submit the majority of your information / forms:
+Log back in to myCornellHealth to submit your remaining information / forms:

 • Go to “Clearances & Requirements.”

-• Complete / submit any remaining forms listed, and enter immunization / test information.
+• Complete and submit any remaining forms / items listed, and enter immunization / test information.

 • Upload official documentation (in English, from a health care provider, school, or military) for each immunization / test you enter.